anikmh/work/setup/evolution.md

+<span class="red">DEPRECATED: This package is no longer being used due to technical issues such as occasional failure to synchronize with Microsoft account, displaying incorrect event names etc.</span>
+___

 ## About
 Evolution is the Personal Information Manager (PIM) in Gnome.
 It's an app to use email and calendar to be synchronized across devices through Microsoft Exchange Web Services.
 ___